 Please note that Caltrans District 5 restricts film activities that include traffic control on Highway One from Carmel Highlands south into San Luis Obispo County during the summer.
 The moratorium is in effect between Memorial Day weekend and Labor Day weekend.
-Questions on the policy may be directed to Brian Parker, 805-549-3123.
+Questions on the policy may be directed to Bryan Parker, 805-549-3123

 For California Highway Patrol support, contact the CHP Film Media Relations Officer at the CFC.

 Contact the local state parks rangers to get initial approval of film activity.
-The final permit is issued through the California Film Commission State Parks Coordinator listed above Helene Dervishian, ext.
-106 for Central/Northern California.
+The final permit is issued through the California Film Commission State Parks Coordinator, Eric Klosterman, ext.
+105 for Central/Northern California.

 Parks including Pt.
 Lobos State Reserve, Carmel River State Beach and Middle Beach, Monastery Beach, Monterey State Beach, Salinas River State Beach, Moss Landing State Beach, and Ft.
 Ord Dunes State Beach.